Foreword

 The Schwartz-Zippel lemma is a central component to many arguments of knowledge because it allows us to efficiently check whether two polynomials are identical.

 Consider two straight lines (degree 1 polynomials, ): these are either identical or intersect at most once.
 Similarly, two parabolas (degree 2 polynomials, ) are either identical or will intersect at most twice.
-Degree 3 polynomial will have at most 3 intersections, etc… The Schwartz-Zippel lemma can be used to show that this pattern is true for polynomials of any degree : their evaluations will only be equal to each other for at most inputs.
+Degree 3 polynomials will have at most 3 intersections, etc… The Schwartz-Zippel lemma can be used to show that this pattern is true for polynomials of any degree : their evaluations will only be equal to each other for at most inputs.

 With that in mind, imagine that we evaluate two polynomials of degree at most at a single point in some evaluation domain and find that they agree.
 We know that we are in one of two cases: